asabya/go-udemy-dl/README.md

 ```
 $ go-udemy-dl -h

-   Go Udemy Downloader is a udemy downloader for porsonal offline use.
+  Go Udemy Downloader is another udemy downloader written in go for
+  personal offline use.

 Usage:
   go-udemy-dl [command]